Acknowledge that the abuse happened. IT WAS NOT YOUR FAULT! There is nothing you could have done to change your abuser’s actions.

 Contact a Domestic Violence Program as you navigate your way from victim to survivor.
 Most programs offer much more than emergency shelter, so give them call.
 MSCFV can be reached 24/7/365 at 1-800-927-HOPE (4673)

-Journal your thoughts and feelings about the abuse and how it made you feel.
+Journal your thoughts and feelings about the abuse.
 Make sure you keep your journal in a safe space.

 Try art therapy like an adult coloring book and begin to color, preferably using bright colors.